omarshaban02/Equalizer/README.md

 # Equalizer

-- This Repo and its Readme file is currently updating
+- This Repo and its Readme file are currently updating